England cricketers stand up for Moeen Ali after ISIS comment by Taslima Nasreen

 The Chennai Super Kings later confirmed to The Indian Express that Ali did not ask for any logo removal.

-The swift response against the communal comment by Ali’s colleagues was amplified by many Twitter users in India, who also praised the English cricketers for taking a stand.
+The swift response by Ali’s colleagues to Nasreen’s communal comment was amplified by many Twitter users in India, who also praised the English cricketers for taking a stand.

 Many of them compared the situation to the one in Indian cricket earlier this year.
 In February, former India cricketer Wasim Jaffer resigned from the position of head coach of the Uttarakhand cricket team after a dispute with the state association.
 Jaffer tendered his resignation following allegations that he tried to force religion-based selections in the Uttarakhand team, which he has denied.